Fulbright 75 au Togo – MyAfricaInfos

 These and many other personalities welcomed the Fulbright program and invited the beneficiaries to make good use of it.

-For his part, Ambassador Eric Stromayer mentioned the essential objective of this fellowship programme.
+Ambassador Eric Stromayer mentioned the essential objective of this fellowship programme.
 “It is an international academic exchange program with an ambitious goal: to increase mutual understanding and support friendly and peaceful relations between the peoples of the United States and those of other countrie“; he said.

 Some actions of former Togolese beneficiaries of the Fulbright program